j-emmen/ecategories/README.md

 Basic stuff in type theory, including the definitions of setoid, extensional map etc.

 ecats/basic-defs/
-Contains the definition of e-category in ecategory.agda, some notation for it, definitions of regular and exact e-category and definitions of some properties of arrrows in a category.
+Definition of e-category in ecategory.agda, some notation for it, definitions of regular and exact e-category and definitions of some properties of arrrows in a category.

 ecats/basic-props/